ryanclark/development/README.md

 For an Apple Silicon Mac, I've found that enabling the new virtualization framework and therefore enabling VirtioFS accelerated directory sharing has yielded a very fast environment.

+You should increase your Docker resource limits.
+Give it as much as you can spare, for the fastest performance building and running Teleport locally.
+The CPUs should be maybe n-1 or n-2 of your total available.
+Memory can probably be between 50-75% of what your machine has.

 ### DNS resolution

 You'll need `go.teleport` to resolve to `0.0.0.0`.
 If you're using a service like NextDNS, it's easy to do this in their